 - Server-side delays are the worst and can take down your business

 - Failure to deploy a Cache system or a Content Delivery Network.

 There could be other reasons too but can only be identified after thorough introspection of the website.

-How to Speed Up Magento
+11 Ways to Speed Up Your Magento eCommerce Site

 Here, I will discuss admin level optimizations and server-side tweaks to speed up Magento.

 - Cache management

 - Image Optimization